Wrist orthoses for

 For night and rest use

-The night use version of the saddle joint orthosis serves to fixate the base joint of the thumb MCP-metacarpophalangeal joint) and the saddle joint (I.CMC-carpometacarpal joint ).
+The night use version of the orthosis serves to fixate the base joint of the thumb MCP-metacarpophalangeal joint) and the saddle joint (I.CMC-carpometacarpal joint ).
 It may also be used to good effect in cases of saddle joint arthritis for night time splinting and also for fixation of the metacarpal of the thumb or the saddle joint following injury, sprains or even in the rehabilitation phase following fractures.
 It may also be utilized as complementary treatment to surgery performed on fractures of the thumb metacarpal (Benett, Rolando, Winterstein fractures).

 +41 52 670 11 60